Stephen T. Minerd was born on Jan. 7 or 17, 1870 in Barbour County, WV, the son of Ruth Ann (Minerd) Kennedy, who was not married at the time.

 She died in the care center at the age of 93 on April 17, 2005.
 A newspaper obituary noted that she was survived by "several grandchildren and great grandchildren."
 As he had done for Harry's funeral, Rev. Delbert Bennett preached at Pauline's burial service.
 Inscribed on their black granite grave marker are the words "Gone but not forgotten."

 Son Roger Gilland Minerd (1935-living) was born in about 1935 in Sharpsburg, Athens County.
 At the age of 18, on Oct.
 9, 1953, in Cutler, Washington County, OH, he was united in holy matrimony with 16-year-old Mary Ann Kee (1937-living), daughter of Orland D. and Sylvia (Jones) Kee.
 (On their marriage license application, Roger spelled his name "Miner.")
 Mary Ann was a native of Countsville, Roane County, WV and is thought to have relocated to Athens in her youth.
 At the time of marriage, she was a student.
-The Minerds made their home in Tuppers Plains, Meigs County, OH and had one daughter, Debra Lynn Finley.
+The Minerds made their home in Tuppers Plains, Meigs County, OH and bore one daughter, Debra Lynn Finley.
 Roger at one time worked across the Ohio River in Parkersburg, Wood County, WV.
+Circa 2021, he is known to have lived in Salem, VA.

 Daughter Hilda Elaine Minerd (1937-2016) was born on Nov.
 2, 1936 in Sharpsburg, OH.
 She grew up in Bern Township and was married twice -- this all needs to be confirmed.
 Hilda's first husband is believed to have been James R. Bailey ( ? - ? ), son of Nathaniel Lee and Helen (Mayle) Bailey of Cutler.
 In the 1950s, they moved to the state capitol city of Columbus and produced several children, among them Shelley Bailey, Michael Bailey and Marsha Kay Bailey.
 She also had children named Nadine, Lynn, Julie and Paula Sepulveda.
 Unfortunately, the marriage did not last, and James filed for divorce against Hilda in 1959, but the case was dismissed in Muskingum County Common Pleas Court.
 In 1962, Hilda was an attendant at the wedding of her brother-in-law Nathaniel Lee Bailey Jr. to Carolyn Simms, as reported by the Zanesville Times Recorder.
 Later, in about 1967, Hilda married a second time to Paul "Leroy" Norris ( ? - ? ), son of Edwin Norris of 825 Shelby Street in Zanesville.
 They remained wedded for 49 years and made their residence in Chesterhill, Athens County.
 Sadly, their unnamed infant died at birth on April 8, 1972 in Marietta Memorial Hospital, and the baby's remains were interred in Chesterhill Cemetery.
 Reported the Times Recorder, "Hilda was a wondereful wife and mother.
 In addition to her role as a homemaker, she worked for 24 years at Columbia Gas of Ohio."
 Circa 1977, at the death of his father, former husband James Bailey continued to reside in Columbus, as noted by the Times Recorder.
 Hilda passed away on May 19, 2016 "after a lengthy illness," said the Times Recorder.